Donations and Fundraising

 Untied Donations – any donation given and received for no specific purpose that can be used at the discretion of the University.

-Under the auspices of the Deputy Vice Chancellor (Corporate Engagement and Advancement), the Executive Director: Macquarie University Office of Advancement is responsible for managing the University’s relationship with donors and prospective donors.
+Under the auspices of the Deputy Vice-Chancellor, Engagement, the Executive Director: Macquarie University Office of Advancement is responsible for managing the University’s relationship with donors and prospective donors.
 There will be a strategic, uniform and coordinated approach for the seeking and acceptance of donations.

 The Vice-Chancellor must approve all University-wide fundraising campaigns and initiatives.

-The Deputy Vice-Chancellor (Corporate Engagement and Advancement) must approve all fundraising campaigns and initiatives for faculties, other units and Controlled Entities.
+The Deputy Vice-Chancellor, Engagement, must approve all fundraising campaigns and initiatives for faculties, other units and Controlled Entities.

 No member of the University or its Controlled Entities may finalise approaches for fundraising purposes unless coordinated with, and approved through, the Macquarie University Office of Advancement.